-- 1. Ladies are required to wear a long sleeve blouse, or a jacket/ blazer with a blouse or scarf underneath, dress pants or knee length skirt and dress shoes or boots. - 2.
-Gentlemen are required to wear a button-front collared shirt, tie, blazer, dress pants and dress shoes or boots. - 3.
-Sleeveless shirts are not permitted without a blazer over top.

-- 4. Long hair should be worn neatly in a braid, bun or fully under the helmet.
-The use of a hair net is recommended. - 5.
-Aprons or lap robes, between below-the-knee and ankle length, are required for drivers and should compliment the colour of the upholstery of the vehicle. - 6.
-Gloves, in brown or tan, are required for both driver and groom(s). - 7.
-Gloves and sleeves should be long enough to overlap. - 8.
-Bright colours, glitter and rhinestones should be avoided. - 9.
-Visors and hat-style slipcovers may be worn over a helmet. - 10.
-In extreme heat and with the judge's permission, blazers may be removed. - 11.
-During wet weather, waterproof attire may be worn, and aprons will not be required.
+- Ladies are required to wear a long sleeve blouse, or a jacket/ blazer with a blouse or scarf underneath, dress pants or knee length skirt and dress shoes or boots. - Gentlemen are required to wear a button-front collared shirt, tie, blazer, dress pants and dress shoes or boots. - Sleeveless shirts are not permitted without a blazer over top. - Long hair should be worn neatly in a braid, bun or fully under the helmet.
+The use of a hair net is recommended. - Aprons or lap robes, between below-the-knee and ankle length, are required for drivers and should compliment the colour of the upholstery of the vehicle. - Gloves, in brown or tan, are required for both driver and groom(s). - Gloves and sleeves should be long enough to overlap. - Bright colours, glitter and rhinestones should be avoided.